cucumber-pickle/DuckChainCucu/README.md

 - `complete_task`: Enable/disable automatic task completion (true/false).
 - `account_delay`: Delay (in seconds) between processing each account.
 - `countdown_loop`: Time (in seconds) before restarting the bot cycle.
+- `connect_wallets` - Enable/disable automatic connect TON wallets (true/false). if you want to connect wallets, add the addresses of TON wallets to wallets.txt .
+The number of wallets must match the number of accounts.

+Example of an address - `UQAIsAepLajIsWU58DxPTM7D_GQG01MSk63qJckHQ9WBj2QC`

 ## Query Setup: